 - Curricula is a key barrier to inclusion as closed or region-centric curricula does not cater for students from diverse background.
-In the UK, the National Union of Students (NUS) has started a campaign “Why is my curriculum white?” aimed at challenging what had been identified as a non-diverse curriculum as a means of shining a light at the lack of diversity in education in the UK.
+In the UK, the National Union of Students (NUS) started a campaign “Why is my curriculum white?” aimed at challenging what had been identified as a non-diverse curriculum as a means of shining a light at the lack of diversity in Higher Education in the UK.

-Overcoming the barriers of inclusivity is undoubtedly not a straight-forward process however there are suggestions to how to achieve this.
+Overcoming the barriers to inclusivity is undoubtedly not a straight-forward process however there are suggestions to how to achieve this.
 The NIHR paper on diversity and inclusion in research highlighted three key ways that these barriers can be overcome through:

 - Organisational policies and procedures